281 FRIDAY 3 APRIL 2015

 Stereophonic Sound – Fred Astaire, Janis Paige

 This is a fun one.
 Stereophonic Sound comes from the film adaptation of “Silk Stockings”, Cole Porter’s last stage musical.
-In the number in question, Fred Astaire and Janis Paige explain a group of Russian what actually brings the audiences to the movie houses, technology.
+In the number in question, Fred Astaire and Janis Paige explain to a group of Russian what actually brings the audiences to the movie houses; technology.

-Be it stereophonic sound and Cinemascope in the 1950s, or Dolby surround and 3D in the 2010s, there’s no doubt that those are the things that keep bring audiences back into the cinemas.
-True, some may care for the plot and the actors, but others may care even more if you throw in “… glorious technicolor, breathtaking Cinemascope or Cinerama, vista vision, superscope or Todd-A-O and stereophonic sound … And stereophonic sound!”
+Be it stereophonic sound and Cinemascope in the 1950s or Dolby surround and 3D in the 2010s, there’s no doubt that those are the things that keep bringing audiences back into the cinemas.
+True, some may care for the plot and the actors, but others may care even more if you throw in “… glorious technicolour, breathtaking Cinemascope or Cinerama, vista vision, superscope or Todd-A-O and stereophonic sound … And stereophonic sound!”

 Song Title: Stereophonic Sound – 1955 Genre: Musical Artist: Fred Astaire, Janis Paige Composer: Cole Porter Lyricist: Cole Porter Album: Silk Stockings

 Favourite Lyrics: You’ve gotta have glorious Technicolor, / Breathtaking Cinemascope and / Stereophonic sound.

 285 TUESDAY 7 APRIL 2015

 This is the only time I’ve brought Cher home.
 I have never felt the love for her.
 Actually, that’s not entirely accurate.
 I’ve loved her as an actress, but she doesn’t do it for me as a singer.
 Then, what the heck is she doing on the list?
 You may wonder.
 Well, I like this song; it brings good memories of the late 1970s.